 Skip to main content

-* Third Tuesday of every month at 7pm – Elwha Legacy Forests Zoom Meeting – Join our mailing list for details
+* Third Tuesday of every month at 7pm – Elwha Legacy Forests Meeting – Join our mailing list for details!

-Donate now to the Elwha Forest Fund to protect forests within the Elwha River Watershed.
+The Elwha Forest Fund was created to protect forests within the Elwha River Watershed.
 Earth Law Center manages the fund.
 Visit the site to find out more information.

 Amazing Legacy Forests on the Olympic Peninsula